enjaku4/rabarber/README.md

 ## Configuration

-Rabarber can be configured using the `.configure` method.
-Simply put it in an initializer.
-Here are the available options with examples:
+Configure Rabarber using the `.configure` method by placing it in an initializer.
+Below, you can find the available options along with examples:

 ```rb
 Rabarber.configure do |config|